 Powdered sugar – Sometimes called confectioner’s sugar, this white powdery sweetener is often used as a sprinkled-on topping.

 How to Make Beignets

 This beignets recipe starts with a yeast dough.
 This means that you’ll need to allow time for the dough to rise before cutting the beignets.
 The dough can be made a day in advance and kept in the refrigerator.

-Once the dough is ready, you’ll cut it into squares and then drop each square into hot oil for frying.
+Once the dough is ready, you’ll roll dough and cut it into squares and then drop each square into hot oil for frying.

 It only takes two to three minutes on each side to acquire the beautiful golden brown crispiness that French Quarter beignets are famous for.

-Dust them with copious amounts of powdered sugar for the most enjoyment.
+Dust the fried dough with copious amounts of powdered sugar for the most enjoyment.
 It’s best to enjoy beignets fresh, but leftovers can be stored in an airtight container for 2-3 days.

 The dough itself is very similar.
 While doughnuts are round and usually have a hole in the center, beignets are cut into squares and do not have a hole.

 Filling a beignet is totally optional, but if you’d like to add filling you can use your favorite jam or jelly or a custard.
 To do so, use a butter knife to make a small hole in the side of each.
 Spoon the filling into a piping bag and squeeze 1-2 tablespoons of filling into the hole.
 Do this before sprinkling with powdered sugar.